imagej/tutorials/java/README.md

 For the
 [type-safety-inclined](https://softwareengineering.stackexchange.com/a/38257),
-this repository also contains Maven projects written in Java, located in the `maven-projects` subfolder of this repository.
+this repository also contains Maven projects written in Java, located in the `java` subfolder of this repository.

 Use the "Open in Gitpod" button above to run the (non-GUI) Java projects on the cloud using [Gitpod](https://gitpod.io), with no local installation necessary.